 OM 10.0 - ENERGY STAR Equipment and Appliances Prerequisite 2 points Applicability Verification Required All projects.
-Design Review Construction Review Performance Review

-Prerequisite OM 10.0 Establish a written policy that all newly purchased equipment and appliances to be used in the school shall be ENERGY STAR compliant in all product categories covered by ENERGY STAR.
-The policy must also prohibit the purchase of low-efficiency products, including incandescent lights, halogen torchieres, and portable electrical resistance heaters.
+Design Review Construction Review Performance Review appliances to be us in all product categoralso prohibit the pu policy that all newly purchased equipment and sed in the school shall be ENERGY STAR compliant ories covered by ENERGY STAR.
+The policy must rchase of low-efficiency products, including halogen torchieres, and portable electrical --- ---